openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 *Carved from the oak of the World Tree and set with gems from the elemental planes, this staff is one of the most powerful additions to an evoker’s arsenal.*

-Energy 7, Energy +2, Potent, Persistent Damage 9, Baneful (Persistent Damage)
+**Properties:** Energy 7, Energy +2, Potent, Persistent Damage 9, Baneful (Persistent Damage)

 **Retributive Strike**: The wielder may willingly break the staff to unleash its power in a devastating blast of elemental energy.
 The wielder is immediately killed, and creatures within 100 feet suffer a damaging attack as follows: 1d20 + 4d8, advantage 9 versus Guard.

+> ##### Some Things, Money Can’t Buy
+>
+> Possessing a legendary item marks a dramatic shift in the capability and power of a given character.
+As such, these items are too valuable to be bought, and unlikely to find a buyer unless you want to sell them for a fraction of their value.
+It is typically the most fun for everyone if players discover these powerful items as part of a quest, or an unexpected reward for achieving a dramatic milestone in a story arc.
+GMs can even ask their players what kind of powerful artifact or relic they envision being most suited to their character.
+No character should ever begin play with access to an artifact or a relic.

 #### Time Machine